Master of Urban and Regional Planning (MURP)

 96% of MURPs have passed the AICP exam since 2009

-The Master of Urban and Regional Planning degree has a dual objective of training graduates for their first planning job, and more importantly instilling conceptual and critical thinking necessary for lifelong learning and career development.
+The Master of Urban and Regional Planning degree has a dual objective of providing graduates with technical skills for their work in planning or related areas, and more importantly instilling conceptual and critical thinking necessary for lifelong learning and career development.
 Graduates are able to assume professional responsibilities in a wide variety of positions in public service or in the private sector.

 Core Requirements (18 credit hours)